 All pack trips meet the morning of day one at a designated trailhead in Dubois and return there on the final day.
 The trip includes delicious meals, camping supplies, tent accommodations, horses and tack, guides and an unforgettable experience in the Shoshone National Forest.
 Guests are asked to provide their own sleeping bag, sleeping pad/Thermarest, and fishing equipment.
 A detailed pack list and information sheet will be supplied upon booking.

-The cost of trips is $300 per person per day, plus Wyoming State tax for lodging and meals.
+The cost of trips is $350 per person per day, plus Wyoming State tax for lodging and meals.
 A 10% service charge will be added for gratuity for our hard-working team.
-A customary amount is 15-20% so while gratuity is at your discretion, guests are encouraged to add to this if you like.
+A customary amount is 15-20% so while gratuity is at your discretion, guests are encouraged to add to this if they are impressed by the service.

 Please note there is a $200 per person surcharge for meal/dietary requests.

 If you are after a WY dude ranch and horse riding experience, we would happily recommend the Lazy L&B Ranch in Dubois.
 Please visit their Wyoming dude ranch website if you are interested.